mirix/approaches-to-diarisation/README.md

 The script batch_diarize_whisperx.py is the standard Whisper X procedure whereas batch_diarize_fasterwhisper.py is the very first prototype of my procedure.

-My procedure produces better results.
+My procedure (work in progress) yields better results at the time of this writing.